petercai/notes/Kubernetes/docker/Dockerfile.md

 Ensure your CA bundle file (`ca-bundle.pem`) is accessible at the specified path (`/path/to/your/ca-bundle.pem`).
 This file should contain the CA certificates in PEM format.

-If you have any more questions or need further assistance, feel free to ask! [[1]](https://docs.docker.com/engine/network/ca-certs/) [[2]](https://stackoverflow.com/questions/42292444/how-do-i-add-a-ca-root-certificate-inside-a-docker-image) [[3]](https://www.baeldung.com/ops/docker-container-import-ssl-certificate)
+If you have any more questions or need further assistance, feel free to ask! [[IB from chatgpt]](https://docs.docker.com/engine/network/ca-certs/) [[2]](https://stackoverflow.com/questions/42292444/how-do-i-add-a-ca-root-certificate-inside-a-docker-image) [[3]](https://www.baeldung.com/ops/docker-container-import-ssl-certificate)

 References